 Kepler Capital Keeps a Buy Rating on ams AG (AUKUF)

-Kepler Capital analyst Sebastien Sztabowicz maintained a Buy rating on ams AG (AUKUF) yesterday and set a price target of CHF28.00.
-The company’s shares closed last Thursday at $24.38.
+Kepler Capital analyst Sebastien Sztabowicz maintained a Buy rating on ams AG (AUKUF) on November 6 and set a price target of CHF27.00.
+The company’s shares closed last Tuesday at $24.38.

 According to TipRanks.com, Sztabowicz is a 1-star analyst with an average return of -2.7% and a 45.1% success rate.
 Sztabowicz covers the Technology sector, focusing on stocks such as Infineon Technologies AG, Dialog Semiconductor, and ASM International.

-ams AG has an analyst consensus of Moderate Buy, with a price target consensus of $26.84, implying a 10.3% upside from current levels.
+ams AG has an analyst consensus of Moderate Buy, with a price target consensus of $27.31, representing a 12.2% upside.
 In a report issued on November 2, J.P.
 Morgan also maintained a Buy rating on the stock with a CHF21.50 price target.

 See today’s analyst top recommended stocks >>